Last Kiss: J. Frank Wilson and the Cavaliers version

 "Last Kiss" was recorded in August 1964 by the Cavaliers of San Angelo, Texas, with J. Frank Wilson as singer.
 The record was first released locally, on Le Cam Records (#722), then on Tamara Records (#761), becoming a local hit.
-Eventually released on Josie Records (#923), a subsidiary of semimajor label Jubilee Records, the record became a national hit in the fall of 1964.
+After being released on Josie Records (#923), a subsidiary of a semi-major label Jubilee Records, the record became a national hit in the fall of 1964, becoming one of the last hit teen tragedy songs in America, as The Beatles' debut on The Ed Sullivan Show earlier that year ushered in the British Invasion and put an end to many of the existing fads in American music.

-Released on September 5, 1964, Josie 923 spent 15 weeks on the charts, reaching number two on November 7.
+Released on September 5, 1964, Josie 923 spent 15 weeks on the charts, reaching number two on November 7, right behind "Baby Love" by The Supremes.
 "Last Kiss" spent eight weeks in the top 10; the record sold over one million copies, earning the band a gold record.
 The Le Cam #722-A disc running time is 2:14, while both the Tamara Records #761 release and the Josie Records #923 platter have a time of 2:25.

 On a concert trip to Ohio, the band had just left Parkersburg, West Virginia, heading to Lima, Ohio, for a performance at the Candy Cane Club.
-About 5:15 am, Roush apparently fell asleep at the wheel.
+At about 5:15 am, the band's manager Sonley Roush fell asleep at the wheel.
 The car drifted across the centerline and rammed head-on into a trailer truck.
 Roush was killed, but Wilson, sitting in the front seat, and Bobby Wood (vocalist/piano) from Memphis, sitting in the back, survived with serious injuries, including broken ribs and a broken ankle.
 Wilson went on with the tour, though, taking only a week off.
-People still remember him coming out on the stage on crutches to sing "Last Kiss" and "Hey, Little One".
-The accident had a curious effect on record sales, nevertheless, pushing the song to number two (it had previously stalled at number three) on the national charts.
+He came out on the stage on crutches to sing "Last Kiss" and "Hey, Little One".
+The collision had a curious effect on record sales, nevertheless, pushing the song to number two (it had previously stalled at number three) on the national charts.

-The Last Kiss album cover shows Wilson kneeling over the young woman portraying the dying girl.
+The Last Kiss album cover shows Wilson kneeling over a young woman portraying the dying girl.
 Supposedly, first printings of the cover showed blood trickling down the girl's face, but it was air-brushed out by the record company for fear that alienating parents would limit sales of the album.

 Wilson, with or without the Cavaliers, continued to record until 1978.
 He died on October 4, 1991, due to alcoholism.
 He was 49 years old.